• 2255N 1700W

 General appearance

 Other than the characteristic yellow colour, the lesions can be hard i.e. calcareous or soft.
 In the initial stages, they tend to be symmetrical with all four eyelids being involved.
-However, over time they might possibly join together and become larger lesions, making it look asymmetrical.
+However, over time they may possibly join together and become larger lesions, making it look asymmetrical.

 Causes